Review: Final Fantasy Crystal Chronicles: My Life as a King

 On the DLC front there’s a ton waiting to be purchased but here’s the rub.
-The DLC must be applied before you start a new game so if you play a few hours and decide you want “so and so” add on you’re stuck going and restarting your game.
+The DLC must be applied before you start a new game so if you play a few hours and decide you want “so and so” add on you’re stuck restarting your game.

 WHY IT COULD BE HELPFUL FOR ANXIETY